 (Today’s post is part of our 20 Minute Decorating series.
 Please be sure to visit the other wonderful holiday posts at the bottom of this one!)

 I did, however include 2 new items.

-The first is the fabulous pair of red rose wreaths, which were sent to me from my sponsor, Nearly Natural.
+The first is the fabulous pair of red rose wreaths.
 I popped them over my sconces just to see how they looked and they fit there perfectly!
 No need to even hang them.
-20 minute decorating turned in 20 second decorating!!
+20 minute decorating turned into 20 second decorating!!

-They also sent the charming flocked tabletop tree, seen below, and I must say I’m loving using these diminutive trees.
+I also got this flocked tabletop tree, seen below, and I must say I’m loving using these diminutive trees.
 They make life so much easier!